Pineapple Buttercream Torte❤️

 Make this easy buttercream frosting to use for some many traditional German cakes such as this Pineapple Buttercream Torte.
 This easy cake recipe comes from Karin Baker.
 She posted this on my Facebook page and I just had to make it.
 I had no idea how to make buttercream, but Karin's easy frosting recipe is one I'll use over and over.

-There are many variations ... first, I'll pass on her Pineapple Cake Recipe.
+There are many variations ... first, I'll pass on her Pineapple Cake Recipe below.

 Karin's Buttercream Torte with Easy Buttercream Frosting❤️